AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 Here are the workflow steps to start your Basic Template:

 1. In Dynamic Media Classic, go to **Build > Template Basics**.
-You can either have nothing selected, or start by selecting an image, which will become the first layer of your template.
+You can either have nothing selected, or start by selecting an image, which becomes the first layer of your template.
 2. Choose a Size and press **OK**.
 This size should match the size you designed in Photoshop.
 The template editor will load.
 3. If you didn't have an image selected in step 1, search for or browse to an image in the asset panel on the left and drag it onto the work area.